HJK-X/in-context-learning/README.md

 - The `knn-classification.ipynb` notebook tests the ability of a transformer to learn knn-based classification.

 To recompute our plots:
-- The `review.ipynb` notebook contains code to plot the pre-computed metrics and evaluate them on new data.
+- The `review.ipynb` notebook contains code to test a toy model and to plot the metrics of our pre-trained models and evaluate them on new data.

 ```bibtex
     @InProceedings{garg2022what,